APR RENEWABLES

 NOTICE OF PUBLIC COMMENT HEARING

-The hearing will begin with a presentation by the Applicant, followed by brief statements by the Department of Natural Resources, Power Plant Research Program and the Staff of the Public Service Commission of Maryland (“Staff”) as to their respective roles in the case.
+The hearing will begin with a presentation by the Applicant, followed by a presentation by the Department of Natural Resources, Power Plan Research Program (“PPRP”) of its recommendations with respect to the Project; and the Technical Staff of the Public Service Commission of Maryland (“Staff”) as to their recommendations regarding the Project.

-Written comments may be filed electronically through the Commission’s website at www.psc.state.md.us, or by first-class mail with the Commission’s Chief Clerk, Jamie Bergin, Maryland Public Service Commission, 6 St. Paul Street, 16th Floor, Baltimore, MD 21202, and must reference Case No. 9795.
+Written comments on the proposed Project may be submitted electronically through the Commission’s website at www.psc.state.md.us, or by first-class mail with the Commission’s Chief Clerk, Jamie Bergin, Maryland Public Service Commission, 6 St. Paul Street, 16th Floor, Baltimore, MD 21202, and must reference Case No. 9793.
+Comments may be filed through Tuesday, January 27, 2026.
+Pursuant to the Commission’s March 13, 2020 Notice of Waiver and Relaxed Filing Requirements, no paper copies need be submitted if the filing is public in nature and no more than 25 pages in length.
 The Commission encourages parties to use the Commission’s “e-file” system for filing.
 Instructions for e-filing are found under the “Tools” section of the Commission’s website under the “Make a Public Comment” tab, which can be accessed via the following link: https://www.psc.state.md.us/make-a-public-comment/.